alfonsosanchezbeato/dpdk-snap/README.md

 sudo snap connect dpdk-wililupy:process-control core:process-control
 sudo snap connect dpdk-wililupy:system-observe core:system-observe
 ```
-Then you can test by doing the following:
+Then you can test on x86 by doing the following:

 ```
 sudo -s